valkey-io/valkey-doc/commands/sort.md

 SORT mylist ALPHA
 ```

-Redis is UTF-8 aware, assuming you correctly set the `!LC_COLLATE` environment
+Valkey is UTF-8 aware, assuming you correctly set the `!LC_COLLATE` environment
-variable.
+variable or the `locale-collate` config.

 The number of returned elements can be limited using the `!LIMIT` modifier.
 This modifier takes the `offset` argument, specifying the number of elements to